avrilcoghlan/LittleBookofRBioinformatics/src/chapter3.rst

 data was added by the person who sequenced a sequence and submitted it to the NCBI database, while some may have been added later by a human curator working for NCBI.

+The NCBI database contains several sub-databases, the most important of which are:

+-  the NCBI Nucleotide database: contains DNA and RNA sequences
+-  the NCBI Protein database: contains protein sequences
+-  EST: contains ESTs (expressed sequence tags), which are short sequences derived from mRNAs
+-  the NCBI Genome database: contains DNA sequences for whole genomes
+-  PubMed: contains data on scientific publications

 Searching for an accession number in the NCBI database
 ------------------------------------------------------